Using Snakemake on Esrum

 For most bioinformatics pipelines, the most efficient choice is to run Snakemake with Slurm support enabled.

-To run Snakemake with Slurm support enabled, simply pass the options --slurm and --jobs N, where the N is the maximum number of jobs you want to queue simultaneously.
+To run Snakemake 7 or older with Slurm support enabled, simply pass the options --slurm and --jobs N, where the N is the maximum number of jobs you want to queue simultaneously.
 For example,

 $ module load snakemake/7.30.1